vmware-tanzu/sonobuoy/docs/snapshot.md

 The `/meta` directory contains metadata about this Sonobuoy run, including configuration and query runtime.

 - `/meta/query-time.json` - Contains metadata about how long each query took, example: `{"queryobj":"Pods","time":12.345ms"}`
-  > NOTE: this file is currently distributed throughout the tarball in `/resources/.../results.json`.
-Proposal is to move it here, and create other `.json` files under `/meta` if we start capturing other things than query time.
 - `/meta/config.json` - A copy of the Sonobuoy configuration that was set up when this run was created, but with unspecified values filled in with explicit defaults, and with a `UUID` field in the root JSON, set to a randomly generated UUID created for that Sonobuoy run.

 This looks like the following: